-Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid
+Comparing The Acura MDX Vs. Toyota Highlander

-Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid
+Comparing The Acura MDX Vs. Toyota Highlander

 Acura MDX vs. Toyota Highlander: Comparison at a Glance

-• The MDX is larger, with more cargo room and third-row space
+• The MDX is larger, with more cargo room and third-row space.

-• Reliability ratings are equal between these models
+• Reliability ratings are equal between these models.

 Acura MDX vs. Toyota Highlander Performance Specs & Handling